crystalsand10/PS_glean_device/README.md

 * PatientSafety_v4.gomsl - model for testing of multiple Medications (models prescribe PRN medication for chart 1 perfectly)
 * PatientSafety_v5.gomsl - model for bringing previous sub-models together.
 Aims to model scenario1 of the patient charts.
 * PatientSafety_v6.gomsl - model for testing various object shapes.
-* PatientSafety_v7.gomsl - model for testing of a single PRN specific medications
+* PatientSafety_v7.gomsl - model for testing of medications, but where fields are labeled.